-Through a series of in-depth presentations and panel discussions, the two-day event will examine the most relevant technology developments and business models for utilities, energy providers and end users.
+Through a series of in-depth presentations and panel discussions, the event will examine the most recent technology developments and business models for utilities, energy providers and end users.

 Objective & Authoritative:

-The Forum agenda is driven by practitioners and executives at a range of leading industry technology companies -- learn directly from the experts and project developers who are shaping the future of energy storage.
+The Forum agenda is driven by practitioners and executives at a range of leading industry technology companies -- learn directly from the experts who are shaping the future of energy storage.

 Strategic and Foward-Looking:

-Emphasis on the real-world potential and impact of energy storage on existing networks and business models will equip attendees with valuable insight in meeting the challenges of the evolving energy ecosystem.
+The focus is on the real-world potential and impact of storage on existing networks and business models going forward -- critical insight for meeting the challenges of the evolving energy ecosystem.